 After a grueling and spine-splintering 3 hours of braving the notable swells of the mighty Andaman sea on a 750hp fibreglass rocket, our speedboat slid onto the soft sands of Sunrise Beach, Koh Lipe.

-We were wet, battered and suprised that we actually made it through that experience.
+We were wet, battered and surprised that we actually made it through that experience.
 We grabbed our dripping salt-soaked bags and planted our feet onto solid ground.
 We let our stomachs and nerves settle before heading towards town.

 The first thing we noticed were the hundreds of long-tail boats anchored just off the shore.
 Koh Lipe is such a small island.
 What’s with all the longtails?
 We pulled up our hostel on Google maps and started walking.
 We got onto the popular and touristy Walking Street and eventually found our hostel, the A Plus Hotel.
 We booked a double bed in the shared beds dorm.
-It was suprisingly spacious and comfortable.
+It was surprisingly spacious and comfortable.
 On our first night we had three other people staying in the dorm.
 Lucky for us, all of them left the following morning and for the next two nights, the entire dorm room was ours.
 The dorm comes with A/C and fans so we slept like babies at night.
 They also provided beach towels so you won’t need to bring your own.

 After checking into our hostel, we explored the restaurants of the overpriced ‘Walking Street’.
-It was then that we realised this; Koh Lipe is for vacationers, not backpackers.
-Most of the Walking Street restaurant prices were outragous, by Thai standards of course.
+It was then that we realized this; Koh Lipe is for vacationers, not backpackers.
+Most of the Walking Street restaurant prices were outrageous, by Thai standards of course.
 To the vacationers, the prices are of course not an issue.
 Our poor budget didn’t stand a chance on this little rock in the ocean.
 We surrendered to this defeating fate.